drew-chen/boundless/docs/INSTALLATION.md

 **NOTE:** If dependencies are not done properly, make will error with error message.
 Also, by default, 'make' will call 'make help' which lists the possible options of the './makefile'.

-### Webserver Hosting
+Using the firebase project credentials fill in configuration data found in file system.yml (inside config folder) as
-From the firebase project credentials fill in Firebase configuration inside system.yml inside config folder as instructed.
+instructed:

 ```yml
 # Please make sure to REOMVE ALL THE COMMAS.